 - Whisk together the flours.
 In a large bowl, whisk together the oat flour, almond flour, sweet white rice flour, baking powder, salt, and tea leaves.

 - Cream the butter.
-Cream the butter and the beat in the sugar until light and fluffy.
+Cream the butter and beat in the sugar until light and fluffy.
 Add the eggs one at a time and beat until well combined.

 - Add dry ingredients.
 Add the dry ingredients in two increments, alternating with the yogurt.
 Mix well to combine.